 You will have to go through a verification process before you can start trading.

 More privacy-concerned users may want to consider Bitsquare, although once again you should be aware that this option is less secure than going through an exchange like Kraken.

 You will need to trust the users you are trading with and rely on Bitsquare’s Arbitration system.

-When deciding how to get Monero you should keep in mind that using an exchange is always risky.
+When deciding how to get Monero you should keep in mind that using an exchange is always risky, especially for storage.
 You need to take extra care to keep your computer secure.

 You should always enable two-factor authorization and avoid keeping all of your coins in a single wallet.
 If your account or wallet is compromised you could risk losing all of your Monero trades.

-Also, remember that you should never leave coins in your exchange wallet unless you are planning to trade them.
+Try avoid leaving your coins in an exchange wallet unless you are planning to trade them.
 One way to secure your cryptocurrency is in a hardware wallet or by putting them in cold storage.